rychoo/rychoo/README.md

 - 👋 Hi, I’m @rychoo
 - 👀 I’m interested in PHP
-- 🌱 I’m currently learning CakePHP
+- 🌱 I’m currently learning PHP
 - 💞️ I’m looking to collaborate on projects
-- 📫 How to reach me rycho@dd1studio.com
+- 📫 How to reach me rychoo@TheUnixPlace.com
 http://RYCHoo.TheUnixPlace.com/
 <!---
 rychoo/rychoo is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.